Parish Support / Outreach

 The Society of St. Vincent de Paul is a Christian voluntary organisation, working with poor and disadvantaged people.
 Inspired by Frederic Ozanam and patron, St. Vincent de Paul, the organisation seeks to respond to the call every Christian receives to bring the love of Christ to those in need: "I was hungry and you gave me food" (Matthew 25).
 No work of charity is foreign to the Society.
 We are involved in a diverse range of activities characterised by:

 Support and friendship through person to person contact.
 They are committed to respecting the dignity of those they assist and to foster their self-respect.
 In the provision of material and other support, they assure confidentiality at all times and endeavour to establish relationships based on trust and friendship.

 Promoting self-sufficiency: The organisation believes it is not enough to provide short term material support.
 Those who are assisted must also be helped to achieve self-sufficiency in the longer term and the sense of self-worth this provides.
 When the problems encounter are beyond their competence, SVP enlist the support of others more specialised.

 Working for social justice SVP are committed to identifying the root causes of poverty and social exclusion in Ireland, and, in solidarity with poor and disadvantaged people, to advocate and work for the changes required to create a more just and caring society.

-(Ayrfield conference meets 8pm on Tuesday nights at Ayrfield pastoral centre.
+(Ayrfield conference meets on Tuesdays at Ayrfield pastoral centre.
 Contact number for all enquiries in the Dublin region 01 8550022)

 The Legion of Mary